 Obviously, not all of the land in the watershed is, or can be fully protected.
 In cases where development impacts habitat, the goal is to diminish impacts.
 The RSC works closely with Massachusetts Department of Transportation on the design of bridge reconstruction and highway improvement projects to ensure that impacts are minimized.
 In partnership with other federal agencies, including EPA and the Army Corps of Engineers, the NPS and RSC review these transportation plans.
 For example, on Route 3 in Billerica, the bridge over the Concord River was built to include a wildlife corridor so that animals could travel under the bridge safely, instead of over the roadway.

-A Stream Crossing Handbook has been developed to support the work of local decision-makers in ensuring that culverts and bridges are properly designed and maintained for fish and wildlife passage.
+The Massachusetts Stream Crossing Handbook has been developed to support the work of local decision-makers in ensuring that culverts and bridges are properly designed and maintained for fish and wildlife passage.
 This “river continuity” is aimed at reducing impediments to movement of fish, wildlife and other aquatic life.
 The Massachusetts River and Stream Crossing Standards have been adopted by the Army Corps of Engineers as part of the Massachusetts Programmatic General Permit and as such will be applied to many projects, including bridge rehabilitation projects along the Sudbury, Assabet and Concord Rivers.
 Learn more about river continuity.

 Learn more about the Massachusetts Natural Heritage and Endangered Species Program.
 Learn more about wildlife habitat.